gitanshu-eng/esp32-air-fire-suppression-robot/README.md

+# Autonomous Air-Based Fire Suppression Robot 🔥🤖

+## Overview

+This project presents an **Autonomous Fire Suppression Robot** designed to detect and extinguish small flames using an air-based suppression mechanism.
+The robot uses an **ESP32 microcontroller** to process sensor data, control movement, and activate the suppression system.

+Flame sensors continuously monitor the surroundings for fire.
+When a flame is detected, the robot navigates toward the source and activates a **fan-based air suppression system** powered by a DC motor to extinguish the fire.
+The system integrates sensors, motor drivers, and power modules to enable **autonomous detection, navigation, and suppression**.

+## Features

+* Autonomous fire detection using flame sensors
+* Air-based fire suppression using a fan mechanism
+* Autonomous navigation using IR sensors
+* Differential drive system using DC geared motors
+* Compact robotic chassis with modular design

+## Components Used

+* ESP32 Microcontroller
+* Flame Sensor
+* IR Sensor
+* Relay Module
+* Motor Driver
+* DC Geared Motors
+* DC Motor (for fan mechanism)
+* Fan
+* Buck Converter
+* Charging Module
+* Battery Holder
+* Switch

+## CAD Design

+The mechanical structure and component mounts were designed using **Fusion 360**.
+The parts were fabricated using **3D printing**, allowing a lightweight and modular chassis for the robot.

+## Circuit Design

+The circuit connections and wiring layout were designed and documented using **Fritzing**.

+## Team
+Team Name: PARALYX

+Atharv Gawade(Team Leader)
+Gitanshu Tule
+Vaibhav Chelekar
+Vishudhi Waykos

+## Domain
+DEFENCE

+---

 ## Code Working

 The program running on the ESP32 controls the robot’s movement, fire detection, and air-based suppression system.
 The robot continuously reads data from flame sensors and IR sensors to detect fire, navigate the environment, and activate the suppression mechanism when required.